[business] chinese monks learn new skills

 Piety and a knowledge of Buddhist scriptures used to qualify one to be a Chinese monk.
 Now, add computer skills, foreign language ability and a degree in financial management.

 Three decades after temples were destroyed and scriptures burned during the Cultural Revolution, Buddhism is making a comeback in China.
-And like most things in the super-competitive, rapidly developing country, it's become both big business and
+And like most things in the super-competitive, rapidly developing country, it's become both big business and a field in which people are eager to get ahead.

 That's creating a new breed of multi-tasking, tech-savvy, upwardly mobile monks.